rust-lang/rust-forge/src/release/rollups.md

-Another strategy is to raise the priority of the PRs you suspect, mark them as `rollup=never` and let bors test them standalone to dismiss or confirm your hypothesis. candidate PR(s) and unmark it (them) both as rollup and as being reviewed with `@bors rollup- r-`, also commenting on the PR with the error.
-Hopefully the author or a reviewer will give feedback to get the PR fixed or confirm that it's not at fault.
+Another strategy is to raise the priority of the PRs you suspect, mark them as `rollup=never` and let bors test them standalone to dismiss or confirm your hypothesis.

 If a rollup continues to fail you can run the `@bors rollup=never` command to never rollup the PR in question.